How Important Are Oven Temperatures?

 Bakers and chefs had different ways to tell the temperature of their oven, like by seeing how fast a piece of paper would burn to understand what level of hotness the oven was.

-People also used to stick their arms in the oven and see how long it would take to get too hot and burn, indicating how hot it is.
+People also used to stick their arms in the oven and see how long it would take to get too hot and burn, indicating how hot it was.

 How should you cook in an oven if it's all a lie?
-I won’t be putting my arm in the oven to see if my oven is preheated.
+I won’t put my arm in the oven to see if my oven is preheated.

 Luckily, uncovering this myth does not have to change how you cook.
 If anything, it should just put your mind at ease that if you can’t remember the exact temperature to cook the salmon, it’s OK!

-The bottom line is that the temperature at which you cook your food does not have to be precise, just in the right temperature zone.
+The bottom line is that the temperature you cook your food does not have to be precise, just in the correct temperature zone.
 For example, 350° would be moderately hot, whereas 450° would be very hot.

 Once you understand the range, the rest comes from practice or, in my case, luck.
 Of course, there are ways to carefully monitor how your food is cooking, like sticking a thermometer in it.
-But the idea that five-degree increments can control an oven is a modern and scientifically false one.
+But the idea that five-degree increments can control an oven is modern and scientifically false.

-It is also important that you understand your oven.
+It is also essential that you understand your oven.
 You need to know where the cold spots are, which only comes with practice and a few burnt or undercooked sweets.

 Now we know that oven temperatures are not as precise and strict to follow as we thought, which is comforting to some and scarier to others.
 This makes me wonder what else is falsely made, to be exact, like cup measurements or teaspoons.